-- Creating a school ethos of respect for diversity(for example in terms of culture, faith/ spiritual values, languages, gender and physical abilities) - Working together to tackle discriminatory practices and unacceptable behaviour (for example our Behaviour Statement which started life as our parent-developed Parents' Charter) - Providing an Early Years Foundation Stage curriculum that promotes curiosity, tolerance and respect and awe for the wider world and the people in it - Building into all our policies, plans and our curriculum a strong emphasis on sustainability, ethical behaviour and non-discriminatory language (see appendix 1) - Working with children and their families to achieve the Green Flag award for our schools - Sourcing and purchasing fair trade and ethically produced educational resources and food
+- Creating a school ethos of respect for diversity(for example in terms of culture, faith/spiritual values, languages, gender and physical abilities) - Working together to tackle discriminatory practices and unacceptable behaviour (for example our Behaviour Statement which started life as our parent-developed Parents' Charter) - Providing an Early Years Foundation Stage curriculum that promotes curiosity, tolerance and respect and awe for the wider world and the people in it - Building into all our policies, plans and our curriculum a strong emphasis on sustainability, ethical behaviour and non-discriminatory language (see appendix 1) - Sourcing and purchasing fair trade and ethically produced educational resources and food

-6. Policy and Legislation
+9. Policy and Legislation

 "The long tradition of child-centred work in the early childhood sector means that concepts of listening to young children are not new.
 However placing the voice of the child in a strategic role is a developing area of work.
 The Childcare Act (2006) has placed a duty on local authorities to 'have regard to the views of young children in the design, development and delivery of early childhood services.'
-Local authorities need to consider how young children's voices can help shape and evaluate services.......Listening to young children is an integral part of understanding what they are feeling and what they need from their early years experience"
+Local authorities need to consider how young children's voices can help shape and evaluate services......Listening to young children is an integral part of understanding what they are feeling and what they need from their early years experience"